 33. Incorporate grey and brown

 If you’re lucky enough to have industrial elements to your home, leave them in!
-Take this living room, for example.
-The exposed brown beams add a whole lot of character to the room.
+For example, exposed brown beams add a whole lot of character to a room.
 And grey and brown is a timeless colour combination that won’t date.
 You can also add touches of yellow and mustard for colour.

 34. Make it modern beach style